emollett/nextjs-blog-spike/guides/pairing.md

 - Increased code quality because you put in more thought if you are having to explain what you are doing as you go along
 - Getting new developers up to speed on a new code base
 - Reduces the 'bus factor' as more developers will have experience with a code base
-- Sharing and learning technqiues
+- Sharing and learning techniques
 - Increased code quality due to having to talk through different approaches instead of jumping straight in
 - Strengthens team cohesion rather than developers all working independently